OPENAIRINTERFACE/openairinterface5g/doc/TESTBenches.md

 ## Legacy 1 Bench

 **Purpose** : FDD Band 7 and Band 13, LTE-M
-**Note** : Legacy1 and Legacy2 are ducplicated so that they can run in parallel, thus avoiding a CI bottleneck
+**Note** : Legacy1 and Legacy2 are duplicated so that they can run in parallel, thus avoiding a CI bottleneck
 **Note** : Faraday Cages 1 and 2 are physically the same cage

 ![image info](./testbenches_doc_resources/legacy1.jpg)